Veterans gifted mortgage-free home

 Nate admits that after his service ended, this level of joy for him and his family didn't seem possible.

-"I miss all the guys I served with, the best job I ever had, I was good at it.
-You know, a lot of stuff happens but you move on, you pick up, and you move on, you know?" said LCPL.
+"I miss all the guys I served with, the best job I ever had.
+I was good at it.
+You know, a lot of stuff happens, but you move on, you pick up, and you move on, you know?" said LCPL.
 Terzano.

+The Terzanos have moved a lot.
 Nate's wife Jess was in the Army.
+Scranton will be their new home.

 "Our kids have experienced being the new kid a lot.
 So, this time we get to move and stay for a while and get some roots.
 So, it means a lot for our family.
 The opportunity to further his career, further my schooling without having to move again," said Jess.